My Little Pony/Transformers

-My Little Pony/Transformers is the name of two American limited comic book series by IDW Publishing, representing a crossover event between Hasbro brands My Little Pony and Transformers.
+My Little Pony/Transformers is the name of two American limited comic book miniseries by IDW Publishing, representing a crossover event between Hasbro brands My Little Pony and Transformers.

 The first series titled My Little Pony/Transformers: Friendship in Disguise! was released on August 5, 2020, after being delayed from its original release date of May 2020 due to the COVID-19 pandemic, and concluded on November 4, 2020.

-The second series titled My Little Pony/Transformers: The Magic of Cybertron was released on April 28, 2021, and concluded on July 21, 2021.
+The second series titled My Little Pony/Transformers: The Magic of Cybertron was released on April 28, 2021 and concluded on July 21, 2021.

 Premise

-In the first series, when Queen Chrysalis casts a spell looking for more changelings, she accidentally interferes with a malfunctioning Cybertronian Spacebridge, transporting both the Autobots and Decepticons into Equestria.
+In the first miniseries, when Queen Chrysalis casts a spell looking for more changelings, she accidentally interferes with a malfunctioning Cybertronian Spacebridge, transporting both the Autobots and Decepticons into Equestria.

-In the second series, while using a modified Spacebridge to bring magic to Cybertron, the Decepticons end up unleashing a more powerful evil from Equestria than they ever could have imagined, which leads the ponies to travel to Cybertron and team up with the Autobots.
+In the second miniseries, while using a modified Spacebridge to bring magic to Cybertron, the Decepticons end up unleashing a more powerful evil from Equestria than they ever could have imagined, which leads the ponies to travel to Cybertron and team up with the Autobots and Decepticons.

 Publication history

 In 2020, IDW Publishing announced My Little Pony/Transformers: Friendship in Disguise!, the first crossover miniseries between Hasbro brands My Little Pony and Transformers, being written by James Asmus, Ian Flynn, and Sam Maggs, with art by Casey W. Coller, Jack Lawrence, Sara Pitre-Durocher, Priscilla Tramontano, and Tony Fleecs.

-Asmus says "The writing I’ve gotten to do individually for My Little Pony and Transformers have already proven to be some of the most fun I’ve had in my career, so it’s pure joy to play them off each other.
-We’re making a wild mash-up unlike anything else in your comic collection.
+Asmus says "The writing I've gotten to do individually for My Little Pony and Transformers have already proven to be some of the most fun I've had in my career, so it's pure joy to play them off each other.
+We're making a wild mash-up unlike anything else in your comic collection.
 You basically owe it to yourself and your future happiness to get a copy!"

-Flynn says "It’s been a delightful challenge finding common threads between the ponies and bots.
-It’s certainly a fun and unique opportunity.
+Flynn says "It's been a delightful challenge finding common threads between the ponies and bots.
+It's certainly a fun and unique opportunity.
 I hope fans of both franchises can come together and enjoy this."
 Maggs says "My Little Pony and Transformers are two of my all-time favorite universes.
 Having written for them both previously, the idea of bringing the citizens of Equestria and Cybertron together is incredibly exciting."

-IDW Editor-In-Chief John Barber says "teaming Transformers and My Little Pony has been a dream we’ve had for a long time.
-We’re all really excited to see this mashup of characters by a mashup of creators who are honoring the legacy of both universes… and doing it in the most bonkers, fun way imaginable!"
+IDW Editor-In-Chief John Barber says "teaming Transformers and My Little Pony has been a dream we've had for a long time.
+We're all really excited to see this mashup of characters by a mashup of creators who are honoring the legacy of both universes… and doing it in the most bonkers, fun way imaginable!"

 In 2021, IDW announced a sequel series titled My Little Pony/Transformers: The Magic of Cybertron, featuring of most of the creative team from the previous series.